Other / mixed grade configuration · Durham, NC

 How many students attend Burton Elementary?

 Burton Elementary has 293 students enrolled.
-It is a other school in Durham, NC.
+It is a public school in Durham, NC.

 What is the student-teacher ratio at Burton Elementary?